 For the peacock, you’ll use the same process – just a different combination of shapes!

-You can use ours as a visual template, or experiment with creating your own designs from simple shapes.
+You can use the shapes above as a guide or experiment with creating your own designs from simple shapes.

 We used a warmer palette for our sun, so decided to go with a cool palette (a more literal representation of Piatti’s own work) for our peacock.